nunoribeiro02/AdventOfCode/README.md

 # AdventOfCode
-My solutios for Advent of Code
+My solutions for Advent of Code